 Paint the frame with chalkboard paint.
-My Wallflower frame was grey (as you can see in the photos).
+My Wallflower frame was gray (as you can see in the photos).
 I used three thin coats to get solid coverage.
 Allow the paint to dry and cure for 24 hours before planting or writing on it.

 Choose the right herbs for your planter by reading this post on Which Herbs to Grow Indoors (and Which Herbs NOT to Grow Indoors).

 Soak the soil pouch in water, then assemble it inside the frame as outlined in the instructions (it hooks on back with wicks hanging into the water trough).

-Lay the planter flat on it’s back and cut an “x” in the fabric where you want to add the plants.
+Lay the planter flat on its back and cut an “x” in the fabric where you want to add the plants.
 Remove the plants from their pots, shake off some of the soil.
 Dig a little hole in the pouch where the “x” was cut and gently add the roots to the hole.
-Push the soil around the roots to hole in the plant and pull the fabric points of the “x” over the soil.
+Push the soil around the roots to hold in the plant and pull the fabric points of the “x” over the soil.

 After all the plants have been added, add some green reindeer moss to cover up any of the fabric pouch that is visible.